magoo/Vault-for-Incident-Responders/README.md

 ## Preparing your Vault for a future incident and forensic review. :thumbsup:
 A quick checklist for Vault deployments to have proper "forensic readiness" to make an easier time for incident responders.

-- [x] Remember to enable the audit backend with `audit-enable`.
-This does not happen in the configuration file.
-- [x] Logs going to a centralized location, highly maintained for availability and searchable, and outside of any security blast radius as much as possible.
+- [x] Vault audit enabled and logs going to a centralized location, highly maintained for availability and searchable, and outside of any security blast radius as much as possible.
 - [x] Prepare to lookup hash values in any investigation, so you can query for IOC's or compromised token activity.
 - [x] Tokens should have `display-name` to help assist log analysis.
 - [x] If you are instrumenting an application client that consumes a "response wrapped" token, and it sees a failure, this may be an exception to handle as a security event.
 Vault logs will not treat it as such.

 ### Notable insecure configurations :thumbsdown:
-- [x] Using `log_raw` will directly expose token values into your audit backend.
+- [x] Using log_raw will directly expose all sensitive values (tokens, authentication passwords, etc) into your audit backend.
 - [x] Finding a server with `-dev` will degrade every single protection that Vault offers, possibly in a test instance
 - [x] Using the `-id` parameter in any `vault token-create` as a method to create tokens may make tokens predictable / weak / reused